SSWConsulting/SSW.Rules.Content/rules/ben-darwin-rule/rule.md

 ---
+seoDescription: "Working together as a team can lead to increased productivity and job satisfaction, with the right mindset and support."
 type: rule
 archivedreason:
 title: Do you know that working in a team is better than on your own? (aka The Ben Darwin rule)